PerovskitePV/DL-Fabrication-Monitoring/README.md

 # Deep learning for augmented process monitoring of scalable perovskite thin-film fabrication

-This repository contains the code and dataset for the paper **"Deep learning for augmented process monitoring of scalable perovskite thin-film fabrication"**.
+This repository contains the code for the paper **[Deep learning for augmented process monitoring of scalable perovskite thin-film fabrication](https://doi.org/10.1039/D4EE03445G)**.
 The project explores the use of deep learning for material classification, device performance prediction, and process control in the fabrication of blade-coated perovskite solar cells.

 <p align="center">